tzarrsf/inline-pdf-viewer/README.md

 - This is a teaching tool and basic example
 - This is a basic proof-of-concept demonstrating that having a document such as a PDF inline in a Lightning Web Component is possible
-- I did not explore and CSS oir dynamic sizing capabilities although it should be possible with CSS or relative sizing paramaters or through a combination of both
+- I did not explore and CSS or dynamic sizing capabilities although it should be possible with CSS or relative sizing parameters or through a combination of both
  - For ease of deployment, I used a static resource.
-This could easily be adapted to use a CMS resource (wither enhanced or non-enhanced).
+This could easily be adapted to use a CMS resource (either enhanced or non-enhanced).
 I may add that piece later.

 ## What's in the resource file?